How to Support the Black Community in Philly Right Now

 Similarly, Maryam Pugh and her Philadelphia Printworks has been spreading messages of social justice through printed t-shirts, taking inspiration from the likes of Audre Lorde, Toni Morrison, Angela Davis, Ella Baker, James Baldwin, and Fannie Lou Hamer.
 “I hope that people take away the message that they are not alone and that there are a lot of people who are organizing and working toward equity,” says Pugh.

-Some other businesses worth checking out are Marsh and Mane, which was one of the first boutiques in Philadelphia to sell natural hair products, and Freedom Apothecary, which sought to bring holistic wellness to women of color in Philadelphia.
+If you’re in need of a little self care, check out Marsh and Mane, which was one of the first boutiques in Philadelphia to sell natural hair products, and Freedom Apothecary, which sought to bring holistic wellness to women of color in Philadelphia.
 And for more pampering, make an appointment at one of The Naked Peach’s three local salons for waxes, facials, and lashes.